A Bright Shining Lie: Reception and influence

 According to The New York Times Book Review, "If there is one book that captures the Vietnam war in the sheer Homeric scale of its passion and folly, this book is it.
 Neil Sheehan orchestrates a great fugue evoking all the elements of the war".
-The New York Review of Books proclaimed it "An unforgettable narrative, a chronicle grand enough to suit the crash and clangors of whole armies.
+The New York Review of Books proclaimed it "an unforgettable narrative, a chronicle grand enough to suit the crash and clangors of whole armies.
 A Bright Shining Lie is a very great piece of work; its rewards are aesthetic and [...] almost spiritual".

-It received the Robert F. Kennedy Center for Justice and Human Rights 1989 Book Award given annually to a book that "most faithfully and forcefully reflects Robert Kennedy's purposes – his concern for the poor and the powerless, his struggle for honest and even-handed justice, his conviction that a decent society must assure all young people a fair chance, and his faith that a free democracy can act to remedy disparities of power and opportunity."
+The book received the Robert F. Kennedy Center for Justice and Human Rights 1989 Book Award given annually to a book that "most faithfully and forcefully reflects Robert Kennedy's purposes – his concern for the poor and the powerless, his struggle for honest and even-handed justice, his conviction that a decent society must assure all young people a fair chance, and his faith that a free democracy can act to remedy disparities of power and opportunity."

-In September, 1988, Sheehan was interviewed by Brian Lamb about A Bright Shining Lie.
+In September 1988, Sheehan was interviewed by Brian Lamb about A Bright Shining Lie.
 The discussion was aired on C-SPAN in five 30-minute segments and was the basis for the later C-SPAN show Booknotes.